 These actors came from nothing and got everything all thanks to their hard-work and creativity.

-Here are 10 of the most inspiring rags-to-riches stories from Bollywood:
+Here are some of the most inspiring rags-to-riches stories from Bollywood:

 1. Shah Rukh Khan